-- 1. Press n and select Setup and press OK. - 2.
+- 1. Press A and select Setup and press OK. - 2.
 Select Channel settings and select Languages. - 3.
-Select Primary subtitle language or Secondary subtitle language and press OK. - 4.
-Select a language and press OK. - 5.
-Press , repeatedly if necessary, to close the menu.
+Select $\ensuremath{\textbf{Primary}}$ subtitle language or Secondary - subtitle language and press OK.

+4. Select a language and press OK.

+5. Press -, repeatedly if necessary, to close the menu.